GST has reduced the rate at which people have to pay tax: Finance Ministry

 It is now widely acknowledged that GST is both consumer and taxpayer-friendly.
 While the high tax rates of the pre-GST era acted as a disincentive to paying tax, the lower rates under GST helped to increase tax compliance, the ministry said.

-The number of assessees covered by the GST at the time of its inception were about 6.5 million.
+The number of assessees covered by the GST at the time of its inception was about 6.5 million.
 Now the assessee base exceeds 12.4 million.

 The Ministry tweeted, "Once GST was implemented, the tax rate on a large number of items was brought down.
 As of now, the 28 per cent rate is almost solely restricted to sin and luxury items.
 Out of a total of about 230 items in this slab, about 200 have been shifted to lower slabs."